Kinodynamic Task and Motion Planning using VLM-guided and Interleaved Sampling: EXPERIMENTS

 Our ablation also confirms this distinction: VLM-guided backtracking yields a larger performance gain in Blocksworld than in Kitchen.
 In Blocksworld, where difficulty is primarily due to symbolic branching, VLM backtracking effectively explores alternative discrete states and mitigates task-level search complexity.
 In the Kitchen, however, the primary challenge lies in continuous motion feasibility under cluttered initial positions and constrained placements, so backtracking to a different discrete action has less impact.
-This demonstrates that the effectiveness of our VLM guidance is closely tied to whether domain complexity arises from task-space branching or motion-space feasibility.
+This demonstrates that VLM-guided backtracking is particularly effective in domains characterized by large task spaces, where symbolic branching dominates overall complexity.